chaitrajainhp30/PowerVC-Tool/README.md

 - `bastionUsername` the default username for the HAProxy VM.

 - `bastionRsa` the SSH private key file for the default username for the HAProxy VM.

+- `dhcpSubnet` The subnet to use for DHCPd requests.

+- `dhcpNetmask` The netmask to use for DHCPd requests.

+- `dhcpRouter` The router to use for DHCPd requests.

+- `dhcpDnsServers` The comma separated DNS servers to use for DHCPd requests.

 - `shouldDebug` defauts to `false`.
 This will cause the program to output verbose debugging information.